 During residency periods with both Fringe Lab Dublin and RUA RED South Dublin Centre for the Arts, Laura led research labs and integrated dance workshops with dancers, actors, and members of the deafblind community exploring sensorial awareness, metaphorical blindness, concepts of dance in its sensory, tactile and linguistic forms, social pressures based on physical appearance and questioned modern society’s over-reliance on the use of sight and its consequences.

-In the following video (5min), Laura talks about the ideas and process behind making Running Blind in reference to the first production as part of this on-going evolving project:
+In the following video, Laura talks about the ideas and process behind making Running Blind in reference to the first production as part of this on-going evolving project: